 Not all printers can handle all types of envelope materials.

-If you’re printing on thicker paper or cardstock, make sure your printer can handle it.
+If you’re printing on thicker paper or cardstock, ensure your printer can handle it.

 There are a few different types of envelope materials that you can choose from, including paper, cardstock, and cloth.

-Paper is the most common type of envelope material, and it comes in a variety of colors and textures.
-Cardstock is a thicker type of paper that’s perfect for printing invitations or greeting cards.
+Paper is the most common envelope material and comes in various colors and textures.
+Cardstock is a thicker paper perfect for printing invitations or greeting cards.

 And cloth envelopes are typically used for formal events, such as weddings.